testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part1.md

 </div><br>

 Our simple assertion will now pass with confidence!
 However, checking the complexity of the full jumping move is non-trivial.
-Actually, if we think about the **move right** and **move left** tests they also did not account for initial position and velocity as well as any obstacles we could have run into or even being killed by the enemy!
+Actually, if we think about the **move right** and **move left** tests they also did not account for initial position and velocity as well as any obstacles we could have run into or complex physics interactions!

 Try it out and watch the `move_jump.gif` video to see a different behavior when you run the **jump** test by itself: